kthys-14/Masters-Golf-Predictive-Analytics/README.md

 1. In the application:
    - Click "Fetch Data from DataGolf API" to load the data
-   - Click "Train Prediction Model" to build the machine learning model
+   - Click "Train Prediction Model" to build the machine learning model.
+FYI, this takes a while to run expect ~10 minutes.
    - Select a golf course to predict tournament winners
    - Optionally, search for specific players

 ## Data Source

 This application uses data from the [DataGolf API](https://datagolf.com/), which provides comprehensive statistics for professional golf.
 The application can also generate synthetic data for demonstration purposes.